bilalgokburi/Movies-Website/README.md

 ## Description

-here is a project by working API in it and showing current popular movies on  UI.
+Here is a project by working API in it and showing current popular movies on  UI.

 ## Features